iamericanartist/Node-DDA-Relational-Databases-SQL-Queries/SQLQUERIES.md

 **10 Looking at the InvoiceLine table, provide a query that COUNTs the number of line items for Invoice ID 37.**
 ```
-SELECT COUNT(InvoiceLine.InvoiceId) AS InvoiceCount FROM InvoiceLine Where InvoiceLine.InvoiceId = 37
+SELECT COUNT(InvoiceLine.InvoiceId) AS InvoiceCount FROM InvoiceLine Where InvoiceLine.InvoiceId = 37;
 ```
 1 rows returned

 **11 Looking at the InvoiceLine table, provide a query that COUNTs the number of line items for each Invoice.** HINT: [GROUP BY](http://www.sqlite.org/lang_select.html#resultset)
 ```
 SELECT InvoiceLine.InvoiceLineId, COUNT(InvoiceLine.InvoiceId) AS InvoiceCount FROM InvoiceLine
-GROUP BY InvoiceLine.InvoiceId
+GROUP BY InvoiceLine.InvoiceId;
 ```
 412 rows returned